Thomas Doll: International career

 At international level, Doll represented both East Germany (29 caps, seven goals) and the unified Germany (18 caps, 1 goal).
 His last international appearance came in 1993.
 He was part of Germany's squad for Euro 1992 where the side finished as runners-up to Denmark.

 Coaching career

 Hamburger SV

-Following his retirement, he became part of Hamburg's coaching staff, managing the reserves from 2002 until being appointed first-team manager in 2004.
+Following his retirement, Doll became part of Hamburger's coaching staff, first as a youth team coach for a year, then managing the reserves from 2002 until being appointed first-team manager in 2004.

-Early in his tenure as coach with Hamburg, he enjoyed some success, saving the team from relegation in his first season, winning the Intertoto Cup, and then guiding the club to a much-improved third-place result in the 2005–06 season to earn a Champions League berth.
+Early in his tenure as coach with Hamburger, he enjoyed some success, saving the team from relegation in his first season, winning the Intertoto Cup, and then guiding the club to a much-improved third-place result in the 2005–06 season to earn a Champions League berth.
 The 2006–07 season, however, was less successful for the coach.
 The team delivered a disappointing performance in the Champions League that saw only one win in six first-round games, and then plunged to the bottom of the Bundesliga table by mid-season.
 Doll was sacked on 1 February 2007.